diana-legrand/data_analysis/churn_prediction_using_ml/readme.md

 ## Key Insights

--Younger customers and those with short-term contracts are more likely to churn.
+- Younger customers and those with short-term contracts are more likely to churn.
--Frequent visits, participation in group classes, and higher spending on additional services are strongly associated with customer retention.
+- Frequent visits, participation in group classes, and higher spending on additional services are strongly associated with customer retention.
--Customers referred through promotions or affiliated with partner companies show greater loyalty.
+- Customers referred through promotions or affiliated with partner companies show greater loyalty.

 ## Libraries Used:
 - *pandas*